Exclude Outlying Data from Aggregated Average Calculations

 How can I change limits?

-You can set upper limits for the session metrics Logon Duration, Latency Last and User Input Delay by using a PowerShell cmdlet Set-ColumnLimitConfig.
+You can set upper limits for the session metrics Logon Duration, Latency Last and User Input Delay by using the Set-ColumnLimitConfig PowerShell cmdlet.

 To set an upper limit for a session metric: